 Abstract

 We present an atlas of star forming galaxy emission lines spanning 15 orders of magnitude in ionizing flux and 10 orders of magnitude in hydrogen number density.
 Coupling SEDs from Starburst99 with photoionization calculations from Cloudy, we track 96 emission lines from 977 Åto 205 m which are common to nebular regions, have been observed in H II regions, and serve as useful diagnostic lines.
 Each simulation grid displays equivalent widths and contains ~1.5x104 photoionization models calculated by supplying a spectral energy distribution, chemical abundances, dust content, and gas metallicity (ranging from 0.2 Z⊙ and 5.0 Z⊙).
 Our simulations will prove useful in starburst emission-line data analysis, especially regarding high-z starburst galaxies, and are posted online for free access.
-Lastly, we predict that C III λ977 and C IV λ1549 will serve as useful diagnostic emission lines for coming James Webb Space Telescope high-z observations. n the redshift range 4 < z < 8, we predict their peak equivalent width to be approximately Å and Å respectively.
+Lastly, as an example of the analysis which can be conducted with this atlas, we predict that C III λ977 and C IV λ1549 will serve as useful diagnostic emission lines for coming James Webb Space Telescope high-z observations.
+Under conditions present in the redshift range 4 < z < 8, we predict their peak equivalent width to be approximately 100 Å and 316 Å respectively.

 1. Introduction